The Modern Slavery Act 2015

 The Trust provides acute healthcare services to a core catchment population of approximately half a million people living in west Hertfordshire and the surrounding area.
 It also provides a range of more specialist services to a wider population, serving residents of north London, Bedfordshire, Buckinghamshire and east Hertfordshire.

-The Trust’s standard Terms and Conditions require suppliers to comply with relevant legislation and a large proportion of the goods and services procured are sourced through Government supply frameworks and contracts also require suppliers to comply with relevant legislation.
-Social value considerations are also included in specifications and evaluation criteria where this is appropriate and legal to do so
+The Trust applies the NHS standard Terms and Conditions for PO’s, Goods, Services and the provision of Goods and Services which are used for the majority of procurements and require suppliers to comply with relevant legislation.
+A large proportion of the goods and services procured are sourced through Government supply frameworks and contracts which also require suppliers to comply with relevant legislation.
+Social value considerations are also included in specifications and evaluation criteria where this is appropriate and legal to do so.
+The Trust procures goods and services from a range of providers and while contracts may vary from small one-off purchases to large service contracts, all spend is, with very few exceptions, subject to the NHS Standard terms and conditions which holds the supplier to adhere to the requirements of Modern Slavery, Environmental, social and labour law requirements,

 3. Our policy on slavery and human trafficking